HomeEditor's PickMost Effective Cybersecurity Strategy For A Small Business

 cybersecurity approach

-A threat-informed cybersecurity posture remains as a strong approach.
-This includes understanding threats and the business’s risk tolerance.
-Instead of protecting on-prem employee workstations, sensitive data and critical infrastructure, businesses must focus on the attack surface and protecting cloud-hosted solutions, including email, collaboration capabilities, authentication systems and file sharing.
+Instead of protecting on-prem employee workstations, sensitive data, and critical infrastructure, companies must focus on the attack surface and cover cloud-hosted solutions, including email, collaboration capabilities, authentication systems, and file sharing.

-Understanding the cybersecurity baseline and reestablishing how to defend against it will strengthen cybersecurity posture and raise the cost to adversaries.
+Understanding the cybersecurity baseline and reestablishing how to defend against it will strengthen the cybersecurity posture and raise the cost to adversaries.

 Other recommendations: